 Te Wana is used by a range of groups including iwi services, Pacifika, youth, primary health, mental health, community social services such as housing, and national lobbying organisations.
 The organisations vary in size from a few staff to hundreds, some with volunteer involvement in their services.
-Over 60 organisations are enrolled and see the programme as a useful tool for quality improvement and pathway to accreditation.
+Over 60 organisations have used Te Wana for their quality improvement programme and more than 30 maintain their accreditation.

 Te Wana understands that every organisation and sector type is different and that is why it offers a range of options to assist organisations to improve their quality systems and outcomes for service users, staff and community.
 Organisations do not have to be highly advanced or knowledgeable in quality systems to benefit from the programme – training and resources are provided.
 Our flexible approach means we can customise a package to meet individual requirements and needs.

 Te Wana is licensed with Accreditation Alliance Australia-New Zealand (AAA-NZ) which allows us to offer annual certification as well as a three year accreditation.

 Te Wana Standards and Accreditation Programme will give you an across-the-board report card on your organisation’s quality performance every three years, a process to identify quality improvement priorities leading to an implemented Quality Work Plan, and support to build continuous quality improvement in your organisation over time.
 The Programme is more than an accreditation review every three years.
 It is a proven continuous quality improvement method not an audit certification.